DataWraith/notelog/src/mcp/instructions/search_notes.md

 Tag search syntax:
 - Tags must start with a '+' prefix (e.g., +project)
 - Can only contain lowercase letters, numbers, and dashes
-- Cannot start or end with a dash
+- Cannot end with a dash

 Results are ordered by relevance to your query, with the most relevant notes appearing first.